Whimsy Read

-I still remember the first time I picked up a Jack Reacher novel, it felt like stepping into a world where one man, armed with little more than brains, fists, and a strong sense of justice, could take on the world.
+I still remember the first time I picked up a Jack Reacher novel, a psychological thriller, action-packed suspense, and crime-focused narrative, it felt like stepping into a world where one man, armed with little more than brains, fists, and a strong sense of justice, could take on the world.
 I didn’t know whether I should start at the very beginning or just dive into whichever one caught my eye at the library.
 That’s when I realized how important it is to have a clear reading order.

 If you’re just getting into the Jack Reacher series by Lee Child (and now also co-written with Andrew Child), or if you’re a long-time fan looking to reread in order, this guide lays it all out.